tom-crypto/em-doge-bot/README.md

 Em-doge-bot is a shot hobby project I made to send me SMS alerts.

 Elon Musk loves to tweet favorably about Dogecoin, and every time he does, the market responds with a surge of purchase orders.
 In an effort to profit off of this hilarious phenomenon I have built a program to send me text messages every time Elon tweets about Dogecoin.
-When I recieve a notification, I buy small amount of Doge and sell it moments later for a quick profit.
+When I receive a notification, I buy small amount of Doge and sell it moments later for a quick profit.

 I built this project using the Serverless framework for AWS.